trychlos/pwix-modal/README.md

 New and updated translations are willingly accepted, and more than welcome.
 Just be kind enough to submit a PR on the [Github repository](https://github.com/trychlos/pwix-modal/pulls).

+## Cookies and comparable technologies

+`pwix:modal` may use `localStorage` to record the size of a dialog through the `mdSizeKey` argument of the `pwixModal.run()` method.

+Because this is dynamically done on a per dialog basis, and only on the caller request, the package doesn't advertize of this use, relying on the caller own declaration.

 ---
 P. Wieser
 - Last updated on 2023, Feb.
 20th